specs-feup/riscv-ai-extensions/pulp-xheep-cv32e40p-docker/observations/tests_observations.md

-# Tests Observations
+# **Tests Observations**

 This file lists all the problems found when adapting the [core-v-verif pulp tests]() to be able to run them in this docker container under x-heep.

-## Modifications
+## **Modifications**

+### **Instruction renaming and reshaping to a C file**

 In order to get the tests running on x-heep some changes had to be made.
 First, it appears that the testing infrastructure isn't made to support assembly files.
 Even after tinkering with the make and cmake files, I couldn't get the tests to compile properly (even after making .S files detectable by cmake and fixing some double declarations of global variables it still didn't work), so instead I opted into transforming the tests into inline assembly inside of a main funtion in a .c file.

-As such, I had to remove all the `li` instructions at the beginning of the tests, as including them all on the "clobbered" registers lists doesn't allow for compilation.
-I also removed everything that didn't seem strictly necessary, though I admit much of the purpose of these instructions went over my head.
-Nonetheless, I added a print with the number of failed tests at the end, which seems to be working (cv.bitrev instruction caused it to be 1, without it it's 0), and called it a day.

-The `zicsr` instruction was added when compiling the test.
-Explained in [Interrupts and CSRS](#interrupts-and-csrs).
+A lot of "setup" instructions whose purpose wasn't explicit, or didn't seem necessary in the context of inline assembly, were removed, including the interrupt enabling/disabling and loading values into all registers at the beginning of the tests.

+Additionally, instead of using hard-coded registers I let gcc handle it, and remapped all instructions to use temporary registers (t0-t6), where t1 and t2 are commonly used for error counting.
+When this is the case, it is indicated at the beginning of the inline assembly with a comment.

 Finally, all the `p.<name>` instructions has to be switched with `cv.<name>`, to be compilable by the core-v embecosm toolchain (due to the re-encoding).

-### .word directives
+### **.word directives**

-Across the various tests, some `.word` directives appear, what I assume is a "hardcoded" instruction already encoded, however I have found that this stalls the programs indefinitely at best and causes illegal memory accesses at worst, as such all of these lines were switched with the equivalent instructions.
+Across the various tests, some `.word` directives appear, what I assume is a "hardcoded" instruction (already encoded), however I have found that this stalls the programs indefinitely at best and causes illegal memory accesses at worst, as such all of these lines were switched with the intended/equivalent instructions (which were oftenly commented out next to the directive).

-### Interrupts, CSRS and environment
+### **Interrupts and CSRS**

-At the beginning of the tests a `csrs` instruction is used to enable interrupts.
-At the end (previously) a "wait for instruction" (`wfi`) instruction was used.
-Additionally, a lot of values are loaded into all the registers.
+At the beginning of the tests a `csrs` instruction was used to enable interrupts and at the end a "wait for instruction" (`wfi`) instruction was used.
 The use of these instructions was unclear, and the tests work without them, so they have been removed.

-## Test collections comments
+## **Test collections comments**

 Remarks on the making of each main.c in [core-v-verif-tests](../dependencies/core-v-verif-tests/)

-### pulp_bit_manipulation
+### **pulp_bit_manipulation**

 Standard instruction renaming and reshaping to a C file.
 Switched `.word` directives with corresponding instructions.
-Mapped used registers to temporary ones.

 Tests 91-93 use illegal `cv.bitrev` instructions, and the next ones yielded incorrect results.
 The `.word` directives were not translated directly, instead I used the commented out `p.bitrev` (translated to `cv.bitrev`) that would assumedly be the equivalent instructions, however it appears these commented out instructions had the last 2 operands switched.
 After promptly switching the aforementioned operands, the instructions compiled and yielded correct results.

-### pulp_general_alu
+### **pulp_general_alu**

 Standard instruction renaming and reshaping to a C file.
-Mapped used registers to temporary ones.

-### pulp_immediate_branching
+### **pulp_immediate_branching**

 Standard instruction renaming and reshaping to a C file.
-Mapped used registers to temporary ones.

-### pulp_multiply_accumulate
+### **pulp_multiply_accumulate**

 Standard instruction renaming and reshaping to a C file.
-Mapped used registers to temporary ones.

-### pulp_post_increment_load_store
+### **pulp_post_increment_load_store**

 Standard instruction renaming and reshaping to a C file.
 Most of the instructions have suffered changes in one way or another.
 Most instructions also support multiple usages.
 As the changes are similar across usages, they are grouped per usage rather than instruction.